chin-herng/chin-herng.github.io/README.md

-# personal-website
+# Personal Website

-My personal website made with Sphinx
+This repository holds the source of my personal website made with Sphinx.